Sunday Afternoon Forecast

 THE FORECAST

-Tonight & Tomorrow: Showers have now cleared the Capital Area.
-We are just left with some lingering clouds and of course some moisture.
-As we head into the evening hours temperatures will cool into the mid-70s.
-Monday more of the same summertime pattern is expected.
-Waking up to lots of humidity and party sunny skies.
-Showers and storms are expected throughout the day.
-Areas further south will see showers first.
-Then the rain will begin to track north, further into the Capital Area during the afternoon hours.
-These showers and storms have the potential to produce a heavy downpour, frequent lightning, and gusty winds.
-Temperatures will be impacted based on where showers and cloud cover set up across the area.
-If you see showers earlier then temperatures will top out in the high 80s.
-Those who do not see showers until the afternoon will have the chance to reach the 90s.
-Everyone will see a big cool down into the mid-70s overnight.
+Tonight & Tomorrow: Shower and storm activity beginning to wrap up across the Capital Area early this evening.
+Overnight temperatures will fall back into the mid-70s and the pattern repeats for tomorrow.
+Monday morning expect to wake up to mostly sunny skies and lots of moisture and humidity.
+The moisture will help with some cloud and shower development later in the afternoon.
+Scattered showers are expected.
+With these showers and storms heavy downpours, gusty winds, and frequent lightning are possible.
+Showers will begin to calm down in the early evening hours, leaving just a blanket of clouds across the Capital Area.
+Cloud cover sticking around overnight as temperatures fall into the mid-70s.

-Up Next: Tuesday is a copy and paste kind of forecast.
-Expect to wake up to temperatures in the mid-70s.
-Throughout the day temperatures will rise into the low-90s across the area.
-Showers begin bubbling up during the afternoon hours and that will help cool off temperatures.
-After repeated days of rain and heavy downpours still a possibility.
-A marginal risk for excessive rainfall has been put into place for our area.
-This just means we could see some street or poor drainage flooding.
-The summertime pattern is staying locked in.
-This mean temperatures waking up will be in the mid-70s and muggy.
-Throughout the day temperatures will rise into the low to mid-90s, and afternoon showers come in to cool us down a bit.
-The wet pattern sticks around for your workweek.
+Up Next: Tuesday we are expecting more rain in the forecast expect the forcing changes.
+This weekend we saw showers moving in from the south, however starting Tuesday we are expecting showers to move in from the northwest along a weak boundary.
+Shower and storm activity will be increased on Tuesday.
+Overnight showers will begin to fizzle out and temperatures will cool into the low-70s.
+Wednesday and for the rest of your workweek, muggy start then afternoon showers is the repeating forecast for the week.
+All of the rain and cloud cover is holding our temperatures just below average.
 Click here to see the 7-day forecast.

-Don’t let sneaky showers catch you off guard this workweek.
+Don’t let sneaky showers catch you off guard for the start of school.
 Hour-by-hour weather tracking is available for your location on the WBRZ WX App on your Apple or Android device.
 Follow WBRZ Weather on Facebook and Twitter for even more weather updates and unique weather insight from the whole team!

 In the Tropics: